Best Cat Litter Waste Receptacles

 The hassle-free Litter Champ Premium Odor-Free Cat Litter Waste Disposal System makes it easy to keep the area around your litter box free of odors.
 This is a durable canister that has childproof locks, and it also boasts zero-waste continuous bag technology that can last up to 10 weeks.
 The nice thing about this receptacle is that you can empty it out whenever you want, even if it isn’t full, without needing to waste any bags.

 This simple-to-use product features a triple-sealing door, it comes with a scoop and bag liner, and it features a step pedal, which is super convenient because it means you don’t even have to touch it with your hands.
 It boasts a 4-gallon capacity, its size is compact, and it also comes with a 5-year limited warranty.
+But one of the best features is definitely its odor control.
+The sturdy non-porous ABS resin canister and a triple-seal system will lock in all the odors inside so your home can keep on smelling fresh and clean at all times.

 When you need them, you can order bag refills here.